marijnh/blog/_posts/2015-07-07-prosemirror.md

 ## Interface

-The editor currently comes with a two styles of user interface.
+The editor currently comes with two styles of user interface.
 One is the classical toolbar at the top.
 The other shows tooltips above your selection to do inline-level styling, and a menu button to the right of the currently selected paragraph for block-level actions.
 I rather